Sagay, Negros Occidental: World War II

 During the Japanese occupation, two Civil Governments existed in Sagay.
-Under the Japanese national government of Jose Laurel Sr., Vicente Katalbas was appointed mayor, while the resistance government of the province, headed by Alfredo Montelibano Sr. as governor, appointed Tomas Londres as Mayor whose seat of government was in the mountain areas of Sitio Balibag, Lopez Jaena.
+Under the Japanese national government of Jose P. Laurel, Vicente Katalbas was appointed mayor, while the resistance government of the province, headed by Alfredo Montelibano Sr. as governor, appointed Tomas Londres as Mayor whose seat of government was in the mountain areas of Sitio Balibag, Lopez Jaena.
 Their term however, abruptly ended when the combined Filipino and American forces liberated the province from the Japanese at the early part of 1945.
-When Sergio Osmeña Sr., as vice-president to Manuel L. Quezon who died during the war, took over the helm of the national government, Teodoro Lopez Sr. was appointed Mayor of Sagay.
-During his short term, Teodoro Lopez Sr. concentrated in rebuilding the administrative machinery of the local government.
+When Sergio Osmeña, took over as president, Teodoro Lopez Sr. was appointed Mayor of Sagay.
+During his short term, Lopez concentrated in rebuilding the administrative machinery of the local government.

-Several hundreds of thousands of Filipino soldiers and officers of the 7th, 72nd and 75th Infantry Division of the Philippine Commonwealth Army and the 7th Constabulary Regiment of the Philippine Constabulary liberated and re-occupied the town of Sagay by attacking and driving off Japanese troops in 1945.
+Several hundreds thousand Filipino soldiers and officers of the 7th, 72nd and 75th Infantry Division of the Philippine Commonwealth Army and the 7th Constabulary Regiment of the Philippine Constabulary liberated and re-occupied the town of Sagay by attacking and driving off Japanese troops in 1945.

 The factories were destroyed and the economy was in shambles.
-A Eusebio Lopez Memorial School Building in Barangay Paraiso served as the incarceration area for captured Filipino soldiers and American pilots and soldiers.
+The Eusebio Lopez Memorial School Building in Barangay Paraiso served as the incarceration area for captured Filipino soldiers and American pilots and soldiers.
 It also served as the headquarters of Fourth Flight Division of the Japanese Imperial Air Force whose airfield was located in Pula-Bunglas area in Barangay Malubon.
 During the last days of the war, the Fourth Flight Division of the Japanese Imperial Airforce organized kamikaze or suicide units to be stationed here and in Bacolod.
 Known later as the Third Regiment Suicide Corps, it was headed by Major Tsuneharu Sirai with Capt.
 Tetsuzu Kimura as his Chief Staff Officer.
 Of its 59 pilots and crews, 30 were killed in the Battle of Leyte Gulf which they played a major role as kamikaze pilots.
 The Pula – Bunglas area of Barangay Malubon served as the Japanese landing field for the Fourth Flight Division.
 It was also a site where the local soldiers, guerrillas and civilians, after Japanese spies identified them as guerrilla members or collaborators, were forced to dig holes and consequently executed and buried.
 Old residents believe that almost 1,542 people were buried here.

 Barrio 3 Wharf, Fabrica served as the transport point of processed lumber destined to Japan from Insular Lumber Company and also a docking area of Japanese supply ship during the war-torn years.
 The Iglanggam Bridge at Barangay Tadlong served as the dumping site of executed local soldiers, guerrillas and civilians.
 This is also known as the site where confiscated money, especially silver Peso coins encased in concrete blocks, were dumped by the retreating Japanese soldiers.